-We draw attention to Note I, which explains that these financial statements present only the City of Farmington Hills Post-Retirement Healthcare Finance Fund and do not purport to, and do not, present fairly the financial position of the City of Farmington Hills, Michigan as of June 30, 2017, the changes in its financial position, and the changes in its cash flows, where applicable, for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+We draw attention to Note 1, which explains that these financial statements present only the City of Farmington Hills Post-Retirement Healthcare Finance Fund and do not purport to, and do not, present fairly the financial position of the City of Farmington Hills, Michigan as of June 30, 2018 or the changes in its financial position or its cash flows, where applicable, for the year then ended in conformity with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.